-This markup would cause a virus scan to occur during the "editstep" of workflow for any collection, and automatically reject any submissions with infected files.
-It would further notify (via email) both the reviewers ("editstep" role/group), and the collection administrators, if either of these are defined.
+This markup would cause a virus scan to occur during step one of workflow for any collection, and automatically reject any submissions with infected files.
+It would further notify (via email) both the reviewers (step 1 group), and the collection administrators, if either of these are defined.
 If it could not perform the scan, the site administrator would be notified.